VitalyVorobyev/calibration/doc/homography.md

 * **Direct Linear Transform** – `estimate_homography_dlt` solves for the
   homography matrix using the classic DLT algorithm with point correspondences.
 * **Non-linear Refinement** – `optimize_homography` performs least-squares
-  optimisation to improve accuracy and robustness to noise.
+  optimisation with optional robust loss and covariance estimation.

 ## API